codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/README.md

   * `onClick` the category should be removed from the application state
 * sdisplays a CategoryForm
   * `onComplete` the form updates the component in the application state

+###### ExpenseForm Component
+* an onComplete prop that invoked with the form state on submit *it supports create and update
+###### ExpenseItem Component
+*contains a button that will delete the expense from the appState onClick *displays the name and price of the component *displays an ExpenseForm that enables the user to update the expense in the app state